mhennemeyer/features/README.markdown

 ### Objective-C

-1. Install features:

-		$ sudo gem install

-2. Download and install ObjectiveMatchy

-3. ObjectiveMatchy provides Xcode Project Templates that have a Feature Target.
-Create a new Xcode Project and choose one of the ObjectiveMatchy Templates.
+Use the iphone-bdd-tools installer to install customized Xcode Templates that have a Features Target.

-4. ...

 ### More Languages will follow ...